middlebear/jekyll-theme-editorial/README.md

 website:          https://jekyllrb.com/docs/home
 description:      Let's make sure Google and company know enough about this page that it will pop up higher in search results
 ```
 Refresh our blog post page, and you should see the page title is now linked (visually indicated with a superscripted link icon), a subtitle under it, and the location listed in the byline.
-The description field is purely for <abbr title="Search Engine Optimization">SEO</abbr> purposes, and can only be seen by viewing the source of the page (in the HTML HEAD section).
+The description field is purely for <abbr title="Search Engine Optimization">SEO</abbr> purposes, and can only be seen by viewing the source of the page (in the <abbr>HTML</abbr> `<head>` section).

+#### The `last_modified_at` date and the `canonical_url`

+Note that we can also add an extra date on top of the explicitly set `date` field in the front matter, and Jekyll's implicitly-set post date from the file name (YYYY-MM-DD-filename.ext).
+When you update a post, you don't necessarily want to change its original post date, or implicitly change its (canonical) <abbr>URL</abbr> along with it.

+This is a good place to note that the `canonical_url` value is only used if the `jekyll-seo-tag` plugin is active, and it only changes the canonical <abbr>URL</abbr> `<link>` value in the <abbr>HTML</abbr> `<head>`, not the actual <abbr>URL</abbr> of the page (you'd still do this via the `permalink` key).
+Its use is for when the content of the page appears at multiple <abbr>URL</abbr>s, to denote the most original, or canonical, version of the page.
+Some site builders may want to explicitly display a link to the canonical version of the page, but the Editorial theme doesn't currently do this automatically for you when there is a `canonical_url` value present.

 #### Adding a post to a series